Holaspis: Habitat and natural history

 Not much is known about the reproduction in nature.
 More than one clutch/year is produced.
 Females lay two eggs under loose bark or in leaf litter.
 Specimen from northeastern Democratic Republic of Congo laid eggs in June and females from Nyasaland caught on 3 August held two well developed eggs.

 Flight

 The species of Holaspis are unique among lacertids in being capable of gliding flight between trees up to 30 m distance.
 Adaptions for gliding are the flat body and tail, the fused fingers and their low body mass.
 Their bones are packed full of air spaces, making the lizard's skeleton feather light for gliding.

+Like many other lacertids, Holaspis flattens its body when basking by rotating the dorsal ribs forward.
+In Holaspis however, this same behaviour was exapted for flight, spreading and flattening the body until it is round like a coin.

 They are less specialized for flight than species of the agamid genus Draco or gekkonid genus Ptychozoon.

 Vivarium keeping

 Holaspis species are occasionally kept as pets.
 But Holaspis guentheri and H. laevis are often confused in pet trade or generally named H. guentheri because H. laevis was formerly only a subspecies of H. guentheri.
 Nearly all Holaspis in the pet trade are H. laevis.
 For discrimination of the two species see "Description".
 Captive breeding resulted in an increase of information on the biology of Holaspis.